cardano-foundation/CIPs/CIP-1694/README.md

 ### Definitions

-Eligible stake: all stake that belongs to a registered stake credential.
+_Eligible stake_: all stake that belongs to a registered stake credential.

-DRep: registered DRep or auto DRep
+_DRep_: registered DRep

-Active DRep stake: Eligible stake that is delegated to a DRep Active reward stake: Eligible stake delegated to an active stake pool
+_Active DRep stake_: Eligible stake that is delegated to a DRep

+_Active reward stake_: Eligible stake delegated to an active stake pool

-A threshold is a fraction defined as the ratio of 'Yes' votes over the 'Yes' and 'No' votes required for an action to pass.
+A _threshold_ is a fraction defined as the ratio of 'Yes' votes over the 'Yes' and 'No' votes required for an action to pass.

-An action passes, if the fraction `Yes / (Yes + No)` exceeds the threshold required for that action.
+An action passes if the fraction `Yes / (Yes + No)` exceeds the threshold required for that action.

-The way we count 'No' votes differs on the type of action and the body of governance involved.
+The way we count 'No' votes differs based on the type of action and the body of governance involved.

+### How votes are counted

-For DRep votes, the stake that voted 'No' is equal to `active DRep stake - 'Yes' voted stake - 'Abstain' voted stake`.
+For DRep votes, the stake that voted 'No' is equal to `(active DRep stake) - ('Yes' voted stake) - ('Abstain' voted stake)`.
 The decision to count active DRep stake as a 'No' for those that did not vote at all is for security reasons.
 It functions as a dynamic participation threshold.
 Question: why didn't we do a static threshold?

+PV is it to take into account the possibility that a DRep didnt vote for reasons other than being ambivalent about the action being voted on?

-For SPO votes, in the case of a Hard Fork action, the stake that voted 'No' is equal to `active reward stake - 'Yes' voted stake - 'Abstain' voted stake`.
+For SPO votes, in the case of a Hard Fork action, the stake that voted 'No' is equal to `(active reward stake) - ('Yes' voted stake) - ('Abstain' voted stake)`.

 For SPO votes, for all other actions, the stake that voted 'No' is equal to the stake delegated to the SPOs that actually voted 'No'.

-Hard Forks are treated differently, since SPOs need to update the node software before they approve the update.
+Hard Forks are treated differently, since SPOs need to approve the update before they are mandated by the vote outcome to update the node software.
 For all other actions, SPOs should not be required to vote since exchanges should not be expected to cast a vote in governance matters.

+PV the point of the statement about exchanges is unclear

-For the constitutional committee, each elected, non-expired and non-retired member is counted as one vote.
-The 'No' votes are exactly those of constitutional committee members that voted 'No'.
+For the constitutional committee, each elected (see below for a description of the election process), non-expired and non-retired member is counted as one vote.
+Both 'Yes' and 'No' votes are exactly those of constitutional committee members that voted 'Yes', or 'No', respectively.

 ### The Cardano Constitution